rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 (Abramov 1964: 532) ‘Now, don’t you worry.
 They will send you something… [But] I don’t need that “something”.’

-The clitic %Gak as illustrated above can be provided with a table in an analogous form to the other affixes addressed above.
+The clitic -Gak as illustrated above can be provided with a table in an analogous form to the other affixes addressed above.

 <pgNo>133</pgNo>